fsharp/fsharp.org/learn/index.md

     - "/about/learning.html"
 ---

-To learn F# use one of the free online resources or books below.
+To learn F# use one of the free online resources, courses or books below.

 ### [F# Basics](https://dotnet.microsoft.com/languages/fsharp)